aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/failover/index.md

     * Simulate read replica failures

-Connect to the cluster endpoint using a MySQL client in the command line session that does not run the monitoring script:
+Connect to the cluster endpoint using a MySQL client in the terminal window that does not run the monitoring script:

 ```shell
 mysql -h[clusterEndpoint] -u$DBUSER -p"$DBPASS" mylab